Learn the pros and cons of swaddling your baby and why I’m a big proponent of swaddling for all sleep in those first few months!

 - Once your baby is used to being swaddled, the eventual transition to sleeping without a swaddle can be a challenge.

-Swaddling becomes dangerous once your baby has the ability to roll from their back to front.
+Swaddling becomes dangerous once your baby starts rolling in their sleep from their back to front.
 As soon as your baby shows signs of rolling, you’ll need to transition away from using the swaddle.

 There are plenty of different opinions out there on how long to swaddle baby.